pynufft/pynufft/README.md

 Lin, Jyh-Miin.
 "Python Non-Uniform Fast Fourier Transform (PyNUFFT): An Accelerated Non-Cartesian MRI Package on a Heterogeneous Platform (CPU/GPU)."
 Journal of Imaging 4.3 (2018): 51.

-And Fessler and Sutton's min-max NUFFT algorithm:
+Note the kernel is based on the Fessler and Sutton's min-max NUFFT algorithm.
+Please cite their work, as follows:
 Fessler JA, Sutton BP.
 Nonuniform fast Fourier transforms using min-max interpolation.
 IEEE Trans Signal Process 2003;51(2):560-574.

 Please open an issue if you have any question related to pynufft.